-Growth and development of the child from conception through adolescence.
-Includes roles and responsibilities of parenthood, physical growth, intellectual growth, personality development, societal and family adjustment, and communication.
-Crosslisted with HES 2523.
+This course considers the growth and development of the child from conception through adolescence.
+Topics covered may include the responsibilities of parenthood, physical growth, intellectual growth, personality development, social and family adjustment, and communication.
+Crosslisted with FSCD 2523.

 PSYC 2703 Psychology of Abnormal Behavior (3-0-3)